Scattering-matrix approach for a quantitative evaluation of the topological protection in valley photonic crystals: Comparison with FEM simulations

-The main difference is the profiles close to the anti-resonances, which are barely visible in the semi-analytical approach but much more pronounced in the numerical simulation, with a strong asymmetry.
-This fact could be related to a breakdown of the topological protection at the splitter (however weaker than at sharp bends), but the associated small coupling coefficients could not been successfully obtained.
-Actually, the parameter space of the system is large, with seven, and even eight with the most complete version of the $\mathbf{M}_S$ matrix, free real parameters.
-With five parameters determined (but within the uncertainty of the numerical simulation), even the evaluation of the two or three remaining frequency-dependent angles is difficult to achieve.
-However, we give in section 5 of the supplementary informations file an example of a better adjustment of thearora_breakdown_2022 $\mathbf{M}_S$ parameters, for which the amplitude of the minima close to the anti-resonances match more closely with the numerical simulations, despite the fact that the exact profile is not reproduced.
-We have taken $\rho=-0.009\pi$, $\gamma=0.006\pi$ and $\delta=-0.012\pi$, which gives intensities for the waves experiencing back-scattering and forbidden transmission at the splitter equal to $\abs{\epsilon'}^2=3.\,10^{-4}$, $\abs{\epsilon''}^2=1.1\,10^{-3}$ and $\abs{\epsilon}^2=2.\,10^{-4}$ for $F=213$ THz, to be compared to $\abs{b}^2=7.8\,10^{-3}$ for the back-scattering at the corners of the resonator.
-Hence, the loss of topological protection is evaluated to be seven times larger in power at the sharp corners of the triangular resonator (back-scattering) than through the splitter (back-scattering and forbidden transmission).
+The main difference is the profiles close to the anti-resonances, which are barely visible on figures (c) and (d), but much more pronounced in the numerical simulation, with a strong asymmetry.
+This fact has then to be related to a breakdown of the topological protection at the splitter.
+Despite the fact that the parameter space of the system is large, with eight free real parameters, it is possible to adjust the remaining small coefficients ($\epsilon$, $\epsilon'$ and $\epsilon''$) by fitting each resonance profiles in a narrow frequency region around them.
+This method allows reaching a much better agreement, as shown on Fig.~\ref{fig:transmissionref}(e,f).
+Indeed, all the missing features are now recovered, concerning asymmetry of the split resonances and the exact profile of the anti-resonances.
+Figure S7 shows the estimated frequency-evolution of the squared amplitude of the eight coefficients corresponding to the corner and splitter scattering matrices.
+As supposed, the largest coefficient at the origin of the pseudo-spin conversion is $b$, the reflection on a corner, but the coefficients $\epsilon$, $\epsilon'$ and $\epsilon''$ are finally comparable.
+For example, at $F=212$ GHz, we have $\abs{a}^2=0.99$ and $\abs{b}^2=0.01$ for the corner, and $\abs{t}^2=0.784$, $\abs{t'}^2=0.783$, $\abs{r}^2=0.209$, $\abs{\epsilon}^2=5.\,10^{-3}$, $\abs{\epsilon'}^2=1.3\,10^{-3}$ and $\abs{\epsilon''}^2=2.2\,10^{-3}$ for the splitter.
+Hence, the loss of topological protection is evaluated to be more than two times larger in power at the sharp corners of the triangular resonator (back-scattering) than through the splitter (back-scattering and forbidden transmission).

-As a last study, we have numerically and semi-analytically investigated the effect of a small gap, equal to $2b/\sqrt{3}$ or one diameter of an hexagon of the honeycomb lattice, between the excitation guide and the triangular resonator, as shown on Fig.~\ref{fig:transmissionrefdec}(a).
-Due to the decreasing of the coupling rate, the numerical transmission spectra of Figs.~\ref{fig:transmissionrefdec}(b) and (c) show a dramatic narrowing of the resonances as the leakage of the cavity mode inside the coupling waveguide is strongly reduced.
-For example, the two peaks close to 209 THz are separated by 200 GHz, and have a FWHM of 5GHz (resonance at $F=208.78$ THz) and 0.6 GHz (resonance at $F=208.98$ THz), respectively 20 and 83 times smaller than for the zero-gap configuration, leading to quality factors of $Q=42000$ and 34000.
-The second double peak resonance shows an even narrower peak with FWHM of 0.07 GHz ($F=216.09$ THz, $Q=3.1\,10^{6}$) and a second peak with FWHM of 1 GHz ($F=216.24$ THz, $Q=2.2\,10^{6}$).